 We reinforced VPSHR awareness with our security managers and reiterated with our security contractors our company commitment to eliminate bias and injustice in all its forms.
-Our website reports on ConocoPhillips condemning racial inequality and our participation in the VPSHR, which states that "force should only be used when strictly necessary and to an extent proportional to the threat; and the rights of individuals should not be violated while exercising the right to exercise freedom of association and peaceful assembly."
+Our website reports on ConocoPhillips participation in the VPSHR and our condemning racial inequality, which states that "force should only be used when strictly necessary and to an extent proportional to the threat; and the rights of individuals should not be violated while exercising the right to exercise freedom of association and peaceful assembly."